 Outdoor free play is not only fun, it is a preventative health measure.
-Outdoor free play can contribute significantly to reducing endemic health issues including poor mental health and obesity.
-Through outdoor free play, children develop their own relationship with outdoor physical activity based on their individual interests and passions.
+Outdoor free play can contribute significantly to reducing endemic health issues such as poor mental health and obesity.
+Through outdoor free play, children develop their own relationship with outdoor physical activity based on their interests and passions.
 This process is essential for creating lifelong healthy habits.

-However outdoor free play is in decline across Australia and the developing world with potential ongoing detrimental developmental impacts.
+Outdoor free play is in decline across Australia, risking ongoing detrimental developmental impacts.
 Reasons for this decline are complex and multi-dimensional.
 Cross- departmental collaboration and wide community support are essential to bridge the growing gap between the lack of daily outdoor free play and a full and healthy childhood.
 Outdoor Play is Everybody’s Business.

 HOW THESE POSITION STATEMENTS WORK

 This document is part of series of evidence-based position statements focused on childhood and outdoor free play.
 They intend to demonstrate the importance, benefits, issues as well as actions required to support children to grow healthy, happy and strong through regular daily outdoor free play.